rdeodoo/odoo-toolbox/README.md

 ## 📚 Main Sections

 - **[Code Playbook](code-playbook/README.md)**
-  Recurring mistakes, conventions, and best practices for Odoo code.
+  Recurring mistakes, code conventions, and best practices for Odoo development.
 - **[Team Lead Guide](team-lead/README.md)**
   What it means to be a team leader at Odoo, with actionable advice.